 Weigh accurately 2 g of the dried material (see A-2) in a tared porcelain, silica or platinum dish.
 Ignite with a Meker burner for about 1 h.
 Complete the ignition by keeping in a muffle furnace at (550 ± 20) °C until grey ash results.
 Moisten with concentrated hydrochloric acid and evaporate to dryness.
 Keep in an electric air-oven maintained at (135 ± 2) °C for about 3 h.
 Cool and add 25 ml of dilute hydrochloric acid, cover with a watch-glass and heat on a water-bath for 10 min.
 Cool and filter through Whatman filter paper No. 42 or its equivalent.
 Wash the residue with hot water until tile washings are free from chlorides as tested with silver nitrate solution and return the filter paper and residue to the dish.
 Ignite it in a muffle furnace at (550 ± 20) °C for 1 h.
 Cool in a desiccator and weigh.
 Ignite the dish again for 30 min, cool and weigh.
 Repeat this process till the difference between two successive weighings is less than one milligram.
 Note the lowest mass.

 D-2 CALCULATION

 Acid insoluble ash (on moisture free basis), percent by mass = (M2- M)(M1-M) × 100

-where,
+where